Design and Scheduling of an AI-based Queueing System: Lower bound on queueing cost

 Define the counting processes for arrivals and service completions in the predicted classes.
-Let the $l$-th component of $\VfA^n: [0,n] \rightarrow \mathbb{N}^K$ be the number of jobs that are predicted as class $l$ until time $t\in [0,n]$, and similarly let $\VfS^n: [0,n] \rightarrow \mathbb{N}^K$ count service completions as a function of the total time that the server dedicates to each predicted class.
-Let $\fmu_l^n$ be the service rate of jobs in predicted class $l$, with $\fmu_l$ as the corresponding limit.
-For ease of exposition, we defer a formal discussion of diffusion limits Section~\ref{section: proof for fclt} and defer precise definitions to Section~\ref{subsection: approximation for W, T, N, and tau of the predicted classes}.
+For $l\in [K]$, let the $l$-th component of $\VfA^n=(\fA_1^n, ..., \fA_K^n): [0,n] \rightarrow \mathbb{N}^K$ count the number of jobs that are predicted as class $l$ until time $t\in [0,n]$, and for $k\in [K]$, let $\tA_{kl}^n (t)$ be the number of jobs that are of (true) class $k$ and predicted as class $l$.
+Similarly, let $\VfS^n=(\fS_1^n, ..., \fS_K^n): [0,n] \rightarrow \mathbb{N}^K$ count service completions as a function of the total time that the server dedicates to each predicted class.
+We also define the associated partial sum processes.
+For $l\in [K]$, let the $l$-th component of $\fU^n=(\fU_1^n, ..., \fU_K^n): [0,n] \to \mathbb{R}_+^{K}$ give the arrival times of the jobs predicted as class $l$, and let $\fV^n=(\fV_1^n, ..., \fV_K^n): [0,n] \to \mathbb{R}_+^{K}$ denote the cumulative service times of predicted classes.
+To streamline notation and ensure that all key processes are clearly defined, Table~\ref{table: key processes} provides brief descriptions of the main stochastic processes of the queueing system that are introduced in this section and used in our main results.
+For ease of exposition, we defer a formal discussion of diffusion limits to Section~\ref{section: proof for fclt} and defer precise definitions to Section~\ref{subsection: approximation for W, T, N, and tau of the predicted classes}.

-\paragraph{Feasible Policies} A scheduling policy $\policy_n$ is characterized by an allocation process $\VfT^n: [0,n] \rightarrow \mathbb{R}^K$ whose $l$-th coordinate denotes the total time dedicated to predicted class $l$ up to $t\in [0, n]$.
+\paragraph{Feasible Policies} A scheduling policy $\policy_n$ is characterized by an allocation process $\VfT^n=(\fT_1^n, ..., \fT_K^n): [0,n] \rightarrow \mathbb{R}^K$ whose $l$-th coordinate denotes the total time dedicated to predicted class $l$ up to $t\in [0, n]$.
 We use $\policy_n$ and $\VfT^n$ interchangably.
-Let $\VfN^n(t): [0,n] \rightarrow \mathbb{N}^K$ be the queue length process; its $l$-th coordinate denotes total jobs from predicted class $l$ remaining in system at $t\in [0, n]$.
+Let $\VfN^n=(\fN_1^n, ..., \fN_K^n): [0,n] \rightarrow \mathbb{N}^K$ be the queue length process; its $l$-th coordinate denotes total jobs from predicted class $l$ remaining in system at $t\in [0, n]$.
 Let $I^n(t): = t - \sum_l \fT^n_l(t)$ be the cumulative idling time up to $t\in [0, n]$.
-The scheduler has full knowledge of arrivals and the queue of \emph{predicted} classes. \begin{definition}[Feasible Policies] The sequence of scheduling policies $\{\policy_n\}$ is feasible if the associated processes $\{\VfT^n(t), \VfN^n(t), I^n(t)\}$ satisfy for all $n\in \mathbb{N}$, \begin{enumerate}[(i)] \item $\VfT^n(0) = \mathbf{0}$, $\VfT^n$ is continuous and nondecreasing, $\VfN^n\geq 0$, and $I^n$ is nondecreasing; \item $\{\VfT^n(t), t\in [0, n]\}$ is adapted to the filtration $\sigma\{(\VfA^n (s), \VfN^n (s)): 0 \leq s < t\}$. \end{enumerate} \end{definition}
+The scheduler has full knowledge of arrivals and the queue of \emph{predicted} classes. \begin{definition}[Feasible Policies] The sequence of scheduling policies $\{\policy_n\}$ is feasible if the associated processes $\{\VfT^n(t), \VfN^n(t), I^n(t)\}$ satisfy for all $n\in \mathbb{N}$, \begin{enumerate}[(i)] \item $\VfT^n(0) = 0$, $\VfT^n$ is continuous and nondecreasing, $\VfN^n\geq 0$, and $I^n$ is nondecreasing; \item $\{\VfT^n(t), t\in [0, n]\}$ is adapted to the filtration $\sigma\{(\VfA^n (s), \VfN^n (s)): 0 \leq s < t\}$. \end{enumerate} \end{definition}